christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 *Extra:*

 > **Introduction:** Matloff, Norman.
 2011. *The Art of R Programming: A Tour of Statistical Design Software*.
 San Francisco: No Starch Press.

+> **Appendix 1: Fundamentals of the R Language:** Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
+Chichester: John Wiley & Sons.
+Ltd.

 ### Week 2: Types of Data

 > **p.
 1-8, 26-36:** *OpenIntro Statistics*

+> **Chapter 2, Dataframes:** Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
+Chichester: John Wiley & Sons.
+Ltd.

-### Week 3: Data Input
+### Week 3: Gathering Data
 Where can we find quality social science data?
 How do we get this into **R** so we can start analysing it?

+> "Data APIs/Feeds Available as Packages in R".
+2011.
+Cross Validated. <http://stats.stackexchange.com/questions/12670/data-apis-feeds-available-as-packages-in-r>.

 ### Week 4: Replication!
 How to document your work so that others can reproduce it.
 Why reproducibility is so important in general and in the social sciences in particular.
+We will also learn the basics of creating dynamic reports with `knitr` and **Markdown**.

 > King, Gary.
 1995.
 “Replication, Replication.”
 PS: Political Science and Politics 28(3): 444–452.